Fred Harman: Cowboy Artists of America

 Harman lived in Albuquerque, New Mexico, while also maintaining his Pagosa Springs ranch.
 After he retired from the strip in 1964, he turned to painting at his Albuquerque studio.
 The strip was continued by Bob MacLeod, Jim Gary, John Wade Hampton, and Edmond Good, the same talented artists who had helped produce the Red Ryder content in the New York Studios of Stephen Slesinger.

 Harman was one of the original 1965 members of the Cowboy Artists of America, along with Joe Beeler, Charlie Dye, John Hampton, and George Phippen; and Harman's paintings were included in the first annual exhibition of the Cowboy Artists of America on September 9, 1966, at the National Cowboy Hall of Fame in Oklahoma City.

-Harman died in Phoenix, Arizona, in 1982.
+Harman died in Phoenix, Arizona on January 2, 1982 at the age of 79.

 Family

 Fred Harman's son, Fred Harman III, once operated the Fred Harman Art Museum.
-Son Fred Harman was featured on PBS series Painting and Travel with Roger and Sarah Bansemer in season 2, episode 10, Red Ryder, in a tour of the museum.
+It was featured on PBS series Painting and Travel with Roger and Sarah Bansemer in season 2, episode 10, Red Ryder, in a tour of the museum.
 This museum is now closed.